 Situation 2: Rebuilding the SQL Server master database from backup

 If you don’t have a suitable master database, you have to make one.
-To do this, you need to use the backup, which might not be the complete backup or you are not sure if it is a perfect backup at all.
+To do this, you need to use the backup, which might not be the complete backup, or you are not sure if it is a perfect backup at all.
 There are two ways you can rebuild your master database.
-For 2005 and 2008, you can recreate ALL of your system databases at once.
-For 2008R2 and later you can use the layout option to overwrite only the master database.
+For SQL 2008R2 and later you can use the layout option to overwrite only the master database.

 Use Setup to Recreate System Databases